-The abovementioned command should be executed whenever a user is added to the system when a host/node is added, or its IP address is changed.
-Note that some applications installed from RPM/yum, also add users.
+The abovementioned command should be executed whenever a user is added to the system when a host/node is added or its IP address is changed.
+Note that some applications installed from RPM or through DNF also add users.
 To be safe, synchronise the files again after installing an RPM on the HN.
 To be safe on the nodes' side, first sync the files from the HN before installing an RPM.

-15. Perform a yum update (HN & WNs)
+15. Perform a dnf update (HN & WNs)